 The subcategories page is organized in a neat list so you can track every subcategory at a glance.

-Step 5: Analyze the Competition
+Step 5: Analyze the competition

-In the example below, the #1 book in Health > Fitness & Dieting > Addiction & Recovery category had an Amazon Best Seller Rank of #1040 in the Kindle Store.
+In the example below, the #1 book in Health > Fitness & Dieting > Addiction & Recovery category had an Amazon best-seller rank of #1040 in the Kindle Store.

-Step 7: Find Low Competition Categories
+Step 7: Find low-competition categories

-We have learned by experience that to increase your exposure, you should start by selecting a category that is NOT competitive so you can rank in the Top #20 spots on the front page, and as your sales and rankings improve, you can then switch to more competitive categories so you can get even more sales and exposure.
+Why is this important?
+We have learned from experience that to increase your exposure, you should start by selecting a category that is NOT competitive so you can rank in one of the top #20 spots so you’ll appear on the front page of the category.
+As your sales and rankings improve, you can switch to more competitive categories to get even more sales and exposure.

 In the example above, the most competitive Health, Fitness & Dieting category (Relationships) would require at least 21,763 sales per month or 1,451 in 24 hours to hit #1.
 That’s a quite a challenge, especially if you are a new author.